wpswings/woo-refund-and-exchange-lite/readme.txt

 Please reach the woocommerce menu -> Refund Exchange Lite Configuration setting -> Click on the Refund Product -> Enable Refund Request setting.

-= How to place the Refund button in Thank you and My-Account page? =

-You can easily go to the Woocommerce -> Settings -> Refund Exchange Lite setting ->Refund Products and set the following points.

-1) Enable Refund Request.
-2) Set a maximum number of days.
-3) Select the order status in which the order can be refunded.

 = How to set the order status for the orders which need to be refunded? =

-It's a very easy way, go to the Woocommerce -> Settings ->Refund Exchange Lite setting ->Refund  Products and Select the order status in which the order can be Refund.
+It's very easy to set up.
+Go to the Woocommerce -> Settings ->Refund Exchange Lite setting ->Refund Products and Select the order status in which the order can be Refund.

 = How to use a mail configuration setting? =